mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 around me had transformed into puppeted corpses.
 Every trivial interaction became an ordeal and I could no longer draw strength or comfort from those who I had considered friends.
-I could not bear to meet the gazes of those around me.
+I could not bear to meet the hideous gazes of those around me.

 During the night I was compelled to roam by a manic energy.
 I felt hot ash drawnn into my chest when I was trying to sleep and cool